Jack Del Rio: Washington Football Team / Commanders

 On January 2, 2020, Del Rio was hired by the Washington Football Team to serve as their defensive coordinator under head coach Ron Rivera.
 Del Rio changed their defensive scheme from a 3-4, which the team had used for the past decade, to a 4-3.
+In his first season as defensive coordinator, he led the team to second in total yards and fourth in points allowed, marking the first time since 2008 the team had finished top 10 in defense.

 In June 2022, Del Rio made a controversial comment to reporters, calling the Capitol attack a "dust up" compared with the civil unrest that occurred during some of the 2020 George Floyd protests.
 In response to his comments, the Commanders fined Del Rio for $100,000 along with head coach Ron Rivera publicly stating Del Rio's views are not a reflection of the team.
 Del Rio was fired in November 2023 following a 45–10 road loss to the Dallas Cowboys on Thanksgiving, in which the team had allowed the most points in the NFL by that point in the season.

 Wisconsin Badgers

 On August 29, 2024, Del Rio was hired by the Wisconsin Badgers as a senior adviser to head football coach Luke Fickell.
 He resigned on November 11 after being arrested days prior for hitting a street sign and breaking a fence in Madison, Wisconsin, while operating a car impaired.